 Over three days, they worked together to move product, remove shelving, create a labeling system and clean the Community Pantry to prepare for a new phase in the organization’s history.

-Clients who visit WSCP will now walk the aisles with a personal volunteer and choose the items they know and like, a trend that is growing among food pantries across the nation.
+Customers who visit WSCP will now walk the aisles with a personal volunteer and choose the items they know and like, a trend that is growing among food pantries across the nation.
 A color-coded labeling system for small, medium and large families ensures that households receive the amount of food they need.

 The transition started more than a year ago as WSCP realized that other pantries in the area were also moving to shopping.

 “That little, seemingly simple act of picking an item off of a shelf reminds you that you are capable of making choices for you and your family,” says Executive Director Laura Traut-Coyle.
-“Shopping is better for our clients’ dignity and confidence.”
+“Shopping is better for our customers’ dignity and confidence.”

 Over six months, staff met with other local pantries that had already made the switch to shopping to learn best practices.
-They asked volunteers, who are on the frontlines of helping our clients at every distribution, what would work best.
+They asked volunteers, who are on the frontlines of helping our customers at every distribution, what would work best.
 From there, Joe presented a plan of action to staff and volunteers to prepare for the change.

-“We talked to a few clients, and two of the six like the pantry how it is,” he says at a staff meeting one morning.
+“We talked to a few customers, and two of the six like the pantry how it is,” he says at a staff meeting one morning.
 “Four of the six are excited for the switch.”

-Clients expressed their love of the new system—which also allows those with limited mobility to “place” an order during the intake process—especially the choice to take only what they need.
+Customers expressed their love of the new system—which also allows those with limited mobility to “place” an order during the intake process—especially the choice to take only what they need.